Complaint and Arrest in a New Jersey Criminal Case

 “If you have been arrested and charged with a criminal offense in New Jersey, read this page to understand the process of arrest, filing a complaint, and first appearance in Court.”

 The initial phase of the criminal process in New Jersey is known as the complaint stage.
 At this juncture, a law enforcement officer or citizen files a complaint against a defendant, charging him or her with a criminal offense.
 Law enforcement officers are generally the parties responsible for filing criminal complaints in New Jersey.

-In a more uncommon situation in which a citizen files a complaint against the defendant, called a citizen complaint, a judge must review the case in order to determine if probable cause exists for the issuance of the initial complaint.
-If said complaint is issued, the defendant will then be arrested, formally charged, and processed.
+In a more uncommon situation in which a citizen files a complaint against you, called a citizen complaint, a judge must review the case in order to determine if probable cause exists for the issuance of the initial criminal complaint/charge.
+If said complaint is issued, you will then be arrested, formally charged, and processed.
 Processing occurs at the police station in the municipality in which the charges have been filed and involves personal documentation, fingerprinting, and obtaining a photograph, commonly referred to as a “mugshot.”

-If you or someone you love has been arrested and charged with a criminal offense in Bergen County, New Jersey, the Tormey Law Firm can provide you with the information and assistance you need to best address each step of the legal process.
-Contact Mr. Tormey at (201)-556-1570 for a free consultation regarding your case.
+Charged with a crime in New Jersey?
+The Tormey Law Firm can provide you with the information and assistance you need to best address each step of the legal process.
+Contact us anytime at (201)-556-1570 for a free consultation regarding your case.